mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 Today we're going to compare two ways of handling errors in Scala.
 First we will look at the type `\/` from the `Scalaz` library (yes, this is its "name").
 This type is usually called `Either` or `Disjunction`.
 Next we will look at the `Try` type from the Scala standard library.
 We go through the same example with both types to show their respective strengths and weaknesses.

 A quick side note: You might ask yourself why i have not included the `Either` type from the Scala standard library as well.
-It is a pity that both Scalaz and Scala have a type with this name as this causes a lot of confusion in my opinion.
-Let me assure you that those should not be really compared as they are useful for pretty much different things.
+It is a pity that both Scalaz and Scala have a type with this name as this causes a lot of confusion.
+Let me assure you that those should not be really compared as they have different use cases.

 ### The example scenario

-We are going to look a small imaginary CMS application, that deals with users and their homepages.
-Our "domain model" looks like this:
+We are going to look at a small imaginary CMS application, that deals with users and their homepages.
+What we will try to do is authenticating a User and afterwards fetch his home page.
+Our domain model looks like this:

 {% highlight scala %}
 case class Homepage(title: String, content: String)